-- Gametogenesis: Spermatogenesis & Oogenesis. - Ultra structure of sperm and ovum in sea urchin and mammals. - Types of eggs and egg membranes - Fertilization in Sea urchin (external) and mammals (internal). - Cleavage: Cleavage plane, types, role of yolk in cleavage; cleavage process in C. elegans, and frog (Xenopus) and chick; Types of Blastula.

-Fate maps (including techniques).

-- Morphogenetic movements: Types and examples. - Gastrulation: Process in C. elegans, frog (Xenopus) and chick. - Embryonic induction and organizers (with Speman-Mangold experiment).
+- Gametogenesis: Spermatogenesis & Oogenesis. - Ultra structure of sperm and ovum in sea urchin and mammals. - Types of eggs and egg membranes: - Fertilization in Sea urchin (external) and mammals (internal): Contact and recognition between sperm and egg, Acrosomal reaction and sperm penetration, Binding of sperm to the egg, Prevention • of polyspermy, Metabolic activation of the egg, Formation of pronuclei, Migration of pronuclei, - Cleavage: Cleavage plane, types, role of yolk in cleavage; cleavage process in C. elegans, and frog (Xenopus) and chick; Types of Blastula. - Fate maps (including techniques): Different ways of establishing fate maps. - Morphogenetic movements: Types and examples. morphoregulatory factors - Gastrulation: Process in C. elegans, frog (Xenopus) and chick. - Embryonic induction and organizers (with Speman-Mangold experiment).

-Unit 2 : Late Embryonic Development
+Unit 2: Late Embryonic Development

-• Fate of germ layers

-- Formation and function of Extra-embryonic membranes in birds (chick). - Implantation of embryo in human - · Placenta: Structure (Rabbit), types, examples and functions,
+- Fate of germ layers - Formation and function of Extra-embryonic membranes in birds (chick). - Implantation of embryo in human - Placenta: Structure (Rabbit), types, examples and functions.

-Unit 3 : Post Embryonic Development
+Unit 3: Post Embryonic Development

-- Metamorphosis: Changes, hormonal regulations in amphibians and insects; - Regeneration: Modes of regeneration, epimorphosis, morphallaxis and compensatory regeneration (with one example each); - Ageing: Concepts and Theories - Development of eye in chick.
+- Metamorphosis: Changes, hormonal regulations in amphibians and insects; - Regeneration: Modes of regeneration, epimorphosis, morphallaxis and compensatory regeneration Pradyot Kumar Medda ASSOCIATE PROFESSOR (with one example each);

+Ageing: Concepts and Theories

+Development of brain and eye in chick.

-Unit 4 : Implications of Developmental Biology
+Unit 4: Implications of Developmental Biology